-Laura Lee McIntyre is Department Head of Special Education and Clinical Sciences and Professor of School Psychology.
-Her research interests include autism; early identification and treatment of young children with or at-risk for developmental and behavior disorders; transition to kindergarten; family well-being; and parent-professional partnerships.
-McIntyre is a Board Certified Behavior Analyst (BCBA), certified school psychologist, and board licensed psychologist.
+Laura Lee McIntyre is the Castle-McIntosh-Knight Professor and professor and co-director of the school psychology program in the Department of Special Education and Clinical Sciences.
+Professor McIntyre also directs the Prevention Science Institute, where she investigates mental health, children and families, special education, and prevention and intervention to promote child and family well-being in vulnerable and underserved populations.
+She is known for her work in early childhood, autism, family-centered interventions, and family–school partnerships for children with disabilities.
+Professor McIntyre is a Board Certified Behavior Analyst (BCBA), certified school psychologist, and board licensed psychologist.
 She has professional experiences in both school and hospital settings.
 Prior to joining the faculty at the University of Oregon, Laura Lee McIntyre was a faculty member in the Psychology Department at Syracuse University and an affiliated faculty member in the Center for Development, Behavior, and Genetics in the Department of Pediatrics at SUNY Upstate Medical University.
 She has been at UO since 2009.

 Honors and Awards